MattH688/NanoJ-Fluidics/README.md

 # NanoJ-Fluidics: open-source fluid exchange in microscopy

-This fork focuses on creating a standalone Arduino Lego-based stepper motor which is still controllable with NanoJ-Fluidics software.
+This fork focuses on creating a standalone Arduino Lego-based stepper motor syringe system (numpad and LCD 16x2 bit) similar to an Aladdin AL-3000 pump.
+This still maintains compatability with NanoJ-Fluidics software.
+It is currently in **beta** and glitches are expected.

 Note: visit the [**Wiki**][10] or [**Forum**][12] for latest updates.